The Worm and The Waterfall

 He was a volunteer deacon, leading the finance committee at his church.

 No big team.
 No flashy tools.
-Just a conviction that numbers should make sense—and inspire action.
+Just a conviction that numbers should make sense and inspire action.

-When the church needed to raise funds to hit its objectives, Johan knew the standard “actual vs target” report wouldn’t cut it.
+When the church needed to raise funds to hit its objectives, Johan knew the standard “actual vs target”

 So, he built two charts that changed everything: